yajuvendrasinh/data-science-projects/diabetes_prediction_project/README.md

 4. **External Validation**: Validate the model on external datasets to ensure generalizability
 5. **Web Application**: Develop a web interface for easy use by healthcare professionals

-## Acknowledgements

-- The dataset used in this project contains synthetic data for educational purposes
-- This project was created as a beginner-friendly example of machine learning for healthcare applications

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.